 Riding Basics: Using your legs and reins, you can tell the horse where you want to go and how fast (or slow) you want to get there.
 Just a little bit of pressure on the reins will tell the horse if you want to go left or right.
 Stopping requires you pull back slightly on the reins.

 A single bump with your heels will speed your horse up.
 Depending on the horse, you can go from a walk to a trot, followed by a canter and gallop.
 It’s important that beginners not tense up when entering into a gallop as they can fall out of the saddle.
 Beginners should stay in a walk or trot until they’ve mastered some of the basics, including balance and communicating with the horse.

 Moving with the Horse: When in a trot, it’s important you move with the horse, raising yourself out of the saddle with the motion.
 This is called posting.
 It doesn’t mean you remove your feet from the stirrups or let go of the reigns, but simply move in sync with the horse’s movements.
 The higher you bring yourself up out of the saddle depends on how fast the horse trots.

 Dismounting: A few things happen all at once during a smooth dismount.
 First, you’ll swing your right foot over to the left side of the horse.
 As you lower that foot to the ground, you’ll slide yourself off the saddle, holding some mane or the saddle horn with your left hand.
 Your right hand will come over naturally.

 You’ll Find Everything Equine at Coastal

-Your Northwest owned and operated Coastal carries a full line or horse tack, helmets, feed, hoof guard, parasite controls, fencing, stock tanks, and bathing kits.
+Your Northwest owned and operated Coastal carries a full line of horse tack, blankets and helmets, feed, hoof guard, parasite controls, fencing, stock tanks, and bathing essentials.
 Stop by today and go home with everything you and your horse need to enjoy some wonderful springtime weather.